The Ultimate Guide to Splunk Pricing in 2023: Ingest vs. Workload Pricing

 I want to use ingest pricing — which license/subscription should I choose?

-Splunk’s ingest pricing plan allows you to choose from several term license options for on-premises solutions and annual subscription options for cloud solutions.
+Splunk’s ingest pricing plan offers several term license options for on-premises solutions and annual subscription options for cloud solutions.
 These options vary in price according to daily GB allowance.

-First, narrow down the problem(s) you want to solve with Splunk — consider use cases like security, application performance, and so on.
-Then, think of the sources you might pull data from to address these use cases, and lastly, try to come up with a rough estimate of how much data this will be.
+To determine which option is right for you, first, narrow down the problem(s) you want to solve with Splunk.
+Then, think of the sources you can pull data from to address these problems, and lastly, try to come up with a rough estimate of how much data this will be.

 This last step is easier said than done, as estimating your data volume requires a strong technical understanding of the systems involved and the nature of the data they emit.